UIC-DB-Theory/FairDiversityandClustering/README.md

 Download the ziped file at: https://drive.google.com/file/d/1d79JBIssbDwIMWV3v_h154ouITwGp4eu/view?usp=share_link

-Extract and opy its contents into the `./datasets` for all the imports in the code to work.
+Extract and copy its contents into the `./datasets` for all the imports in the code to work.

 ### Script